ShawnChambless/devMtn/README.md

     sudo npm install -g gulp

 all that you have to do for the gulp file to work is type gulp into your command line.
 It'll spin up a server and open the page for you.
-It'll also auto-refresh - any changes that you make (excluding index.html) will refresh your browser.
+It'll also auto-refresh - any changes that you make (excluding changes to index.html) will auto-refresh your browser.
 The port is 8080.

 ## Jade
 #### http://jade-lang.com/